indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ![](images/solver_main.png)

 If a local file needs to be solved, **Image source** should be set to "Upload file".
 In this case, pushing the **Solve** button will display a file select dialog for choosing the file to be solved.

+If the displayed image is solved a **Right-Click** on it will copy the coordinates under the mouse cursor in the **RA / Dec input** boxes and pushing **Goto** button will slew the telescope to these coordinates. **Control + Right-Click** will copy and slew the telescope in one action.
+This can be used to center a certain object in the frame.

+NOTE: If you want to achieve the same framing of an object as in a previous session, upload and solve a frame from this session and  **Right-Click** or **Control + Right-Click** on the image center and center the telescope to these coordinates as described above.
+Then if the rotation angle is different rotate the camera until the same rotation angle is reached as the solved one.

 ## Accessing advanced device and agent settings